Alaska's Fiddling Poet

 His twelve CDs of old-time Appalachian-style string-band music include two for children.

-acrostic poems for kids, and a hybrid book that's part creative writing manual, part memoir, part full-length collection of
+three volumes of acrostic poems for kids, a short story collection, and a hybrid book that's part creative writing manual,

-poems (about writers and writing).
-And there's his twentieth, the novel.
+part memoir, part full-length collection of poems (about writers and writing).
+And there's also a novel.

-a visiting artist at over 240 schools in 35 states, and has led workshops from Alaska to Maine.
+a visiting artist at over 260 schools in 35 states, and has led workshops from Alaska to Maine.

 As a performer, he's played from the Kennedy Center Millennium Stage to the Woodford Folk Festival (Queensland, Australia),